joelverhagen/json-append-log/README.md

 Right now the source is a CLI tool with two commands.

 `build-db` - creates a SQLite DB with all of the catalog commits.
 This is enough information to reproduce the index and page nodes of the catalog.
+This is [run in GitHub Actions](https://github.com/joelverhagen/json-append-log/actions/workflows/nuget-catalog-commits.yml) so you can easily download the SQLite DB from the artifacts.

 `simulate-nuget-v3-catalog` - writes the catalog structure to memory or Azure Blob Storage emulator (such as Azurite).